 All of which begins by determining what type of Russian visa you need for your trip.

 Every country has its own take on immigration policy, which has a tendency to be incredibly complex and convoluted.
-Nevertheless, most countries also have just seven primary visa classifications, which cover the vast majority of requirements.
+With Russia especially, you sometimes need to get documents notarized, obtain an apostille, and more.
+Fortunately, there are services like Rush In (заказать услуги нотариус) and others that could help you with that.
+Generally, most countries also have just seven primary visa classifications, which cover the vast majority of requirements.

 By familiarising yourself with the characteristics of the following visas, you’ll be in a better position to determine which you’ll need for your trip:

 Anyone planning to enter a country for basic travel or entertainment purposes will typically require a visitor visa.
 Some of which must be applied for in advance, others are granted upon entry as part of a ‘visa waiver program’.